Latin script: Since the 16th century

 As late as 1500, the Latin script was limited primarily to the languages spoken in Western, Northern, and Central Europe.
-The Orthodox Christian Slavs of Eastern and Southeastern Europe mostly used Cyrillic, and the Greek alphabet was in use by Greek speakers around the eastern Mediterranean.
+The Orthodox Christian Slavs of Eastern and South-eastern Europe mostly used Cyrillic, and the Greek alphabet was in use by Greek speakers around the eastern Mediterranean.
 The Arabic script was widespread within Islam, both among Arabs and non-Arab nations like the Iranians, Indonesians, Malays, and Turkic peoples.
-Most of the rest of Asia used a variety of Brahmic alphabets or the Chinese script.
+Most of the rest of Asia used a variety of Brahmic scripts or the Chinese script.

 Through European colonization the Latin script has spread to the Americas, Oceania, parts of Asia, Africa, and the Pacific, in forms based on the Spanish, Portuguese, English, French, German and Dutch alphabets.

 It is used for many Austronesian languages, including the languages of the Philippines and the Malaysian and Indonesian languages, replacing earlier Arabic and indigenous Brahmic alphabets.
 Latin letters served as the basis for the forms of the Cherokee syllabary developed by Sequoyah; however, the sound values are completely different.